libmanuk/KDNPViewer/README.md

 ## ✅ Notes

-- Assumes valid `id` format in requests
+- Requires valid `id` format in requests
 - Metadata schema must be consistent across issues
 - Designed for minimalism and performance